TeamHG-Memex/agnostic/docs/overview.rst

 *Why are there so many different migration tools?*

-The main reason that there are so many tools is that — for some strange reason — the developers think that each programming language and/or ORM needs its own separate migration tool.
+The main reason that there are so many tools is that—for some strange reason—the developers think that each programming language or ORM needs its own separate migration tool.
 These solutions are simultaneously over-engineered and too restrictive.

 Consider the `Alembic tutorial
 <https://alembic.readthedocs.org/en/latest/tutorial.html>`_ as an example: